How to Find and Fix a Pool Leak

 Go to the area where you think the leak might be.
 Move slowly and try not to disturb the water.

 Squirt the dye in the water close to the wall.
 If the leak is near, you will see the dye move towards the leak source like a current.
 If you suspect your leak is at the bottom of your pool, put on those goggles and do the same thing.
 The reason you don’t want to disturb the water is because you don’t want the dye running wild.

-How to Repair The Pool Leak
+How to Fix a Pool Leak

 If you own an inground pool made of concrete, plaster, or fiberglass, you have the option of doing it yourself, but I recommend that you call the company that originally put in the pool or a company to come out and patch it professionally.